Life Outside Lectures

 With three institutions of higher education and a combined student population of almost 25,000, Limerick is a bustling, vibrant and exciting city with so much to see, do and explore.
 With a selection of museums, cinemas, theatres, nightclubs, cosy pubs and stylish bars, as well a great array of restaurants and cafés to choose from, Limerick will provide you with plenty of opportunities for a great social life.

 Limerick is also the sporting capital of Munster and throughout the year there are lots of activities on offer to satisfy your sporting interests.
-From kayaking to karting and horse racing to rugby, as well as an array of activities focusing on health and wellbeing, there really is something to suit all tastes in Limerick.
+From kayaking to karting and horse racing to rugby, as well as an array of activities focusing on health and wellbeing, there really is no place like Limerick for your student experience.

 Student Life in Thurles